garywiz/chaperone/doc/source/ref/env.rst

 Overview and Quick Reference
 ----------------------------

-Chaperone-specific environment variables are descirbed here.
+Chaperone-specific environment variables are described here.
 Because environment variables are an important configuration component for many applications, Chaperone tries to make sure any Chaperone-specific variables do not automatically pollute the environment, and yet are available when needed.